 - Registration of births outside Canada: A Canadian parent had to register the birth of a child born outside Canada within two years for the child to be a "natural-born Canadian citizen."
-However, some births were never registered, and, for that reason, the federal government extended the registration deadline: The final registration deadline for all births that occurred abroad before 1977 was 14 August 2004.
-Nevertheless, some births were still not registered, with the result that such people are not Canadian citizens today.74 - Declaration of citizenship retention: People who acquired Canadian citizenship by descent had, under the Canadian Citizenship Act, to assert their Canadian citizenship by registering a declaration of retention between their 21st and 22nd birthdays.
+However, some births were never registered, and, for that reason, the federal government extended the registration deadline: the final registration deadline for all births that occurred abroad before 1977 was 14 August 2004.
+Nevertheless, some births were still not registered, with the result that such people are not Canadian citizens today.78 - Declaration of citizenship retention: People who acquired Canadian citizenship by descent had, under the Canadian Citizenship Act, to assert their Canadian citizenship by registering a declaration of retention between their 21st and 22nd birthdays.
 If they did not, the person ceased to be a Canadian citizen.
 This requirement was subsequently amended to provide that such a person could retain their Canadian citizenship either by registering the declaration between their 21st and 24th birthdays or by living in Canada on their 24th birthday.
 With the coming into force of the Citizenship Act in 1977, the requirement was repealed altogether.
-Nevertheless, those born prior to 1977 who had failed to comply with the 1947 requirement and did not reside in the country on their 24th birthday lost their Canadian citizenship.75 - Distinction between children born in and out of wedlock: Under the Canadian Citizenship Act, a person born abroad could acquire Canadian citizenship from their Canadian father if the child was born in wedlock and from their Canadian mother if the child was born out of wedlock.
-Therefore, children born in wedlock to Canadian mothers and foreign fathers and children born out of wedlock to Canadian fathers and foreign mothers could not acquire Canadian citizenship.76

-Another group of individuals were not considered Canadian citizens between 1947 and 1977 because dual citizenship was not permitted under the Canadian Citizenship Act.
-If a Canadian citizen voluntarily acquired the citizenship of another country, they and their dependants lost their Canadian citizenship.
-The 1947 Act provided a way for minors who lost their citizenship due to their parent's action to regain Canadian citizenship by making a declaration to resume Canadian citizenship between their 21st and 22nd birthdays.77 However, many did not know they ceased to be Canadian citizens and did not make the necessary declaration.
+Nevertheless, those born prior to 1977 who had failed to comply with the 1947 requirement and did not reside in the country on their 24th birthday lost their Canadian citizenship.79 - Distinction between children born in and out of wedlock: Under the Canadian Citizenship Act, a person born abroad could acquire Canadian citizenship from their Canadian father if the child was born in wedlock and from their Canadian mother if the child was born out of wedlock.
+Therefore, children born in wedlock to Canadian mothers and foreign fathers and children born out of wedlock to Canadian fathers and foreign mothers could not acquire Canadian citizenship.
+80 country, they and their dependants lost their Canadian citizenship.
+The 1947 Act provided a way for minors who lost their citizenship due to their parent's action to regain Canadian citizenship by making a declaration to resume Canadian citizenship between their 21st and 22nd birthdays.
+However, many did not know they ceased to be Canadian citizens and did not make the necessary declaration.
 In 2005, the Citizenship Act was amended to relieve those individuals who lost their citizenship as minors from the requirement of becoming a permanent resident before being eligible for Canadian citizenship.
-However, resumption of citizenship for this group of "lost Canadians" is not automatic upon applying.78 In addition, for those whose applications to resume citizenship are approved, the status of being a Canadian citizen is not retroactive: "if such a person had a child during the period after losing Canadian citizenship and before resuming citizenship, the person would not have been able to pass on Canadian citizenship to the child."79
+However, resumption of citizenship for this group of "lost Canadians" is not automatic upon applying.
+In addition, for those people whose applications to resume citizenship are approved, the status of being a Canadian citizen is not retroactive: "if such a person had a child during the period after losing Canadian citizenship and before resuming citizenship, the person would not have been able to pass on Canadian citizenship to the child."
+Sa